Discordi0/Practice/HBT/Sherlock/Operation Blackout 2025. Smoke & Mirrors.md

 ![](../../Img/Pasted%20image%2020251007165110.png)

-Sadly it wasn't the correct answer
+Sadly it wasn't the correct answer, i did try with `shutdown` and `safeboot` but none gi

 ### Q5: Which PowerShell command did the attacker use to disable PowerShell command history logging?